 The Indian Conservative – by Jaithirth Rao – Reviewed by Dr. Pingali Gopal

-Modern social sciences in India still have a great colonial hangover despite indulging in all the modern theories.
-The antipathy for traditional systems of India stays intact.
+Modern social sciences in India still have a great colonial hangover and their antipathy for traditional systems of India and Indian thought has stayed intact for decades.
 Unfortunately, post-Independent India has seen a stranglehold of this dominant narrative in academia, media, and politics.
-The intelligentsia emanating from the schools and universities have thoroughly internalised most of the narratives, and there is extreme resistance to even look at any counter-narrative.
+The intelligentsia have thoroughly internalised most of the narratives, and there is extreme resistance to even look at any counter-narrative.

-Conservative philosophy believes that human beings as individuals and as communities evolved over time in an organic fashion, developing their laws, institutions, cultures, norms, and associations.
+In conservative philosophy the belief is that human beings evolved over time in an organic fashion, developing their laws, institutions, cultures, norms, and associations.
 It is not a perfect society, but the process is of gradual improvement through trial and error, and preferably peaceful.
 Violence and revolution are always suspect in the conservative scheme of things.
 The individual is important, but in harmony with the state.
-That the state-sponsored collectives are inimical to individual interests is one of the key elements in conservative philosophy.
+That state-sponsored collectives are inimical to individual interests is one of the key elements in conservative philosophy.

 The key to conservatism is evolution and not revolution.
 Conservatives do not advocate anarchist or extreme libertarian positions.
 Modern conservatism draws on the works of Edmund Burke, Thomas Hobbes, Adam Smith, and Hume.
-The idea that conservative thinking is frozen in time and always in terms of a Utopian golden past is a caricature presented by the opponents, says Jerry Rao.
-The conservative idea of a ‘band of brothers’ does not imply a levelling mediocre equality which socialists love, but it refers to ‘shared solidarity across different, distinct persons, bound by mutual loyalty.’
-For religious conservatives, equality is in the eyes of God; for the non-religious, it is in the eyes of the law.
+The idea that conservative thinking is frozen in time and harks to a Utopian golden past is a caricature presented by the opponents, says Jerry Rao.
+The conservative idea of a “band of brothers” does not imply the kind of mediocrity which socialists love, but it refers to “shared solidarity across different, distinct persons, bound by mutual loyalty”.
+For religious conservatives, human beings are equal in the eyes of God; for the non-religious, it is in the eyes of the law.
 Shared loyalty to anything, including the nation, never implies restriction of individual freedom, but gives more meaning to freedom.

 The antecedents of Indian conservatism are both universal and Indian.
 Two of our civilization’s foundational texts, the Shanti Parva of the Mahabharata and the Tirukkural of Tiruvalluvar, provide the enduring basis of Indian conservatism, says the author.
-Kautilya and Telugu poet Allasami Peddanna also embody conservative philosophy in the best of Indian traditions.
-Peddanna dealt with the core concern of the challenge between the relationship of the individual to inherited traditions, and at the same time to be able to change them in a sober manner.
+Kautilya, and Telugu poet Allasami Peddanna also embody conservative philosophy in the best of Indian traditions.
+Peddanna dealt with the core concern of the challenge between the relationship of the individual to inherited traditions, and how change can be wrought in a sober manner.

-Dharma, Artha, Kama, and Moksha are the four core purusharthas emphasized by almost all major Indian texts.
-The pursuits of Kama (beauty or passion or desires, loosely translated) and Artha (political or economic wellness) are always acceptable if based on dharmic values of harmony of the individual with the society.
-The final goal in all human endeavours according to Indian philosophy is always moksha, the final release from all ignorance and bondage to birth and death.
+Dharma, Artha, Kama, and Moksha are the four purusharthas emphasized by almost all major Indian texts.
+The pursuits of Kama (beauty or passion or desires, loosely translated) and Artha (political or economic wellness) are always acceptable if based on dharmic values of individual pursuits in harmony with the society’s wellbeing.
+The final goal in all human endeavours, according to Indian philosophy, is always moksha, the final release from all ignorance and bondage to birth and death.